· By Ryan Solberg, Broker #BK3354351

 Lake Nona is different from every other Orlando neighborhood.
 It's not a community that evolved organically.
 It's a vision actively being built.

-The medical city anchor brings stability, jobs, and demand that most Orlando neighborhoods can only dream about.
+The Medical City anchor brings stability, jobs, and demand that most Orlando neighborhoods can only dream about.

 Here's what you need to know about Lake Nona in 2026.